MrigankaSandilyaMS1/MrigankaSandilyaMS1/README.md

 - 👋 Hi, I’m @MrigankaSandilyaMS1
 - 👀 I’m interested in Quantum Computing, Quantum Physics
 - 🌱 I’m currently learning Statistical Mechanics
-- 💞️ I’m looking to collaborate on projects where Quantum Computing and Statistical Mechanics merge
+- 💞️ I’m looking to collaborate on projects where Quantum Computing and Statistical Mechanics merges and its application to real life problems
-- 📫 Reach me via mrigankasandilya@outlook.com
+- 📫 Reach me via mrigankasandilya@gmail.com, mrigankasandilya@outlook.com

 <!---
 MrigankaSandilyaMS1/MrigankaSandilyaMS1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.